ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Experiment Details

 ShapeCoder is the best existing method for library learning over 3D shapes.
 ShapeCoder tries to discover abstraction functions that improve a compression-based objective over a dataset.
 In our comparisons against ShapeCoder we use the officially released implementation, and run it over the seed sets.
 The only change we make is removing the rotation operation from the base ShapeCoder language, as we focus on structures of axis-aligned primitives in our experiments.

 \paragraph{Recognition Network Training}

 \methodname uses a LLM produced sample shape function to get training data for its recognition network.
 ShapeCoder takes a different approach, sampling random parameterizations of functions, and then creating synthetic data by randomly combining these functions into random scenes.
 This scheme was original proposed \textit{only} to train recognition networks (with a related architecture) that map cuboids to shapeCoder programs.
-For our structured reconstruction tasks (function usage and semantic consistency in Table 1, main paper) we use these networks.
+For our structured reconstruction tasks (function usage and semantic consistency in Table~\ref{tab:lib_learn_comp}) we use these networks.
 To allow ShapeCoder to perform unstructured visual program induction tasks (mapping point clouds or voxels to shape programs), we adapt this framework, by taking our recognition networks and training them to predict ShapeCoder programs.
-For these networks, we follow the original ShapeCoder formulation using random combinations of functions as scenes, as ShapeCoder cannot leverage the prior from a LLM to produce sample shape function.
+For these networks, we follow the original ShapeCoder formulation using random combinations of functions to produce the training scenes, as ShapeCoder cannot leverage the prior from a LLM to produce our \textit{sample\_shape} functions.

 \paragraph{LLM Usage Experiments}